rayhog/aviator-jekyll-template/_documentation/tqlqueries1.06.md

   <b>Query Intent:</b> Get software editions and include the release, verison, product, and manufacturer.<br>
   <br>
   In this query example, you get data for software editions in Technopedia, and include the release, version, product, and manufacturer data for each edition that is listed.
-This example is an extension of the previous example where we add manufacturer data but we only return one attribute from each of the five nodes. <br>
+This example is an extension of the previous example where we add manufacturer data but we only return one attribute from each of the five nodes.
+You return a single attribute by appending the alias to that attribute folloiwng the `RETURN` clause, for example, `RETURN e.edition` to return the edition attribute only.  <br>

   `MATCH (e:SOFTWARE_EDITION)<-[:HAS_A]-(r:SOFTWARE_RELEASE)-[:HAS_A]->(v:SOFTWARE_VERSION)-[:HAS_A]->(p:SOFTWARE_PRODUCT)-[:HAS_A]->(m:MANUFACTURER)
-  RETURN e.edition,r.release,v.version,p.product, m.manufacturer LIMIT 10`<br>
+  RETURN e.edition,r.release,v.version,p.product, m.manufacturer LIMIT 3`<br>
   <br>
   The following results are a sample of the output from the query:<br>
   <br>